Daniel-Andarge/Daniel-Andarge/README.md

 ### `Welcome to my GitHub profile.`

-- 🌱 I’m a Software Engineer / Data Engineer.
+- 🌱 I’m a Software Engineer
-- 👯 I’m looking to collaborate on python, JavaScript, Java, Rubby , SQL & NoSQL ,  projects.
+- 👯 Looking collaboration opportunities on projects in Software Development, Data Engineering, and Machine Learning.